 3.2.3.5.
 The test results shall be compared to the limits prescribed in paragraph 5.3.1.4. of this Regulation and the average emission of each pollutant for Condition B shall be calculated (M2i).
 The test results M2i, multiplied by the appropriate deterioration and Ki factors, shall be less than the limits prescribed in paragraph 5.3.1.4. of this Regulation.

 3.2.4.
 Test results

 3.2.4.1.
-In the case of testing according to paragraph 3.2.2.6.2.1.
+In the case of testing according to paragraph 3.2.2.6.2.1. of this annex.

 For communication, the weighted values shall be calculated as below: